PART I

 “Everyone has a plan until they get punched in the mouth.” – Mike Tyson

-- Despite the challenges, there are opportunities due to less competition and the potential for growth during stable periods.
+- Opportunities exist due to less competition and the potential for growth during stable periods.

-- Strategies from developed markets don’t directly apply; a balance between strategic planning and hustle is essential.
+- Strategies from developed markets need adaptation, requiring a balance between planning and agile execution.

-- Maintain strategic discipline through regular strategy workshops, a strong strategy coach, and a comprehensive strategy document.
+- Maintain strategic discipline by conducting regular workshops, working with a strong strategy coach, and using a detailed strategy document.

-- Use a good Board or strategy coach to hold the team accountable for executing the strategy amidst the hustle.
+- Ensure accountability by leveraging a board or strategy coach to focus on executing the plan amidst the chaos.

-- Consistent, simple habits and strategic discipline are key to overcoming challenges and achieving success in emerging markets.
+- Adopt simple, consistent habits and disciplined strategies to navigate challenges and achieve growth in emerging markets.

 PART III